Is mutual love with robots possible? If so, what does it mean for us humans?

 Even Crazier Little Thing Called Love

 “There are three broad clusters of ideas people tend to think about when they think about love.
 The first is the idea of a good match—of finding your other half, an idea which goes back to ancient philosophy and Plato’s Symposium.
 The question, in terms of mutual love, would be whether a human being could be a good match for a robot.
 That would require that the robot to have certain values and things it likes or dislikes, and that the human could live up to that ideal.
-Another challenge comes from another common idea about love—which is the idea that when you first have a relationship, you come to value your romantic partner as an individual, for his or her distinctive particularity.
+Another challenge comes from another common idea about love—which is the idea that when you first have a relationship, you come to value your romantic partner as an individual, for their distinctive particularity.
 The robot should be able to value a person for who they are as an individual.
 The third big challenge would be to have the robot recognize the ideal of commitment.
 You could program a robot to follow someone around, but that would leave out the idea that a commitment is a kind of choice.

 Nyholm notes that people already have a tendency to talk about robots such as self-driving cars as “making choices.”
 Part of what people value when someone commits to them, he explains, is that the other person could also one day choose to leave—one is freely choosing to be with the other.
 Could a robot possess some kind of free will or capacity for choice that would enable it to choose to commit to a particular person?